 Assume that each swap(x, y) means three assignments (namely tmp = x; x = y; y = tmp).
-Improve the insertsort algorithm on page 12 to reduce the number of assignments performed in the inner loop.
-(Answer in your textbook.)
+Improve the insertsort algorithm pseudocode shown in the handout to reduce the number of assignments performed in the inner loop.

 2.2 Is the algorithm correct?